DUI Maryland First Offense | Charged with my first DUI or DWI in Maryland

 Why did the officer give me so many tickets?
-Am I going to get points on all these tickets?
+Am I going to get points on all these tickets from one DUI offense?

-Depending on the officer, the tickets can begin to accumulate from a single stop.
+Depending on the officer, the tickets can begin to accumulate from a single stop in Maryland.
 For instance, if a driver blows into an intoximeter and it indicates above a .08, a ticket will be added called "Driving Under the Influence Per Se".
 Additionally, officers often add Reckless Driving or Negligent Driving as lesser included offenses of a DUI case.

 Many of these tickets merge into each other if you went to trial and lost on multiple tickets from the same stop, depending on the circumstances.
 For instance, Driving While Impaired would merge into Driving Under the Influence, and Negligent Driving would likewise merge into Reckless Driving, and so on.
 Even when tickets do not merge, the law indicates that a driver can only get points on the ticket with the highest number of points.
-Some of the common Maryland DUI charges carry enough points to trigger an automatic license suspension upon dui conviction.
+Some of the common first-offense dui charges carry enough points to trigger an automatic license suspension upon a driving conviction.

 The rest of the tickets will not result in the driver having points assessed against their driver's license at the Maryland Motor Vehicle Administration, pursuant to Annotated Code of Maryland, Transportation Article Section 16-402(b).
 In addition, even if found guilty, a drive may be eligible for a Probation Before Judgment ("PBJ") on some or all of the tickets which would strike any conviction and any resulting assessment of points against a driver's license.